WHY IS A VOCATIONAL EXPERT COMING TO MY HEARING?

 THE VOCATIONAL EXPERT IS A WITNESS AT YOUR HEARING

-The vocational expert is an expert witness.
+The VE is an expert witness.
 Typically, the Social Security Judge calls a VE to testify.
 The Judge calls the expert to come to your hearing to talk about jobs.
+Those jobs include your past jobs and any jobs the judge thinks you can do.
+You will know that a VE is going to testify because your hearing notice will contain their information.
 VEs have training in job placement.
 They also understand the numbers and types of jobs that exist in the nation.
-They are at the hearing in order to answer questions about jobs in the national economy.
+They are also at the hearing to answer questions about jobs in the national economy.

 Once the Judge finishes asking you questions about your medical conditions, she will decide what you are capable of doing during an 8 hour work day.
 The SSA calls this your residual functional capacity (RFC).
-Your RFC what you can physically and mentally do throughout an 8 hour work day.
+Your RFC is the definition of what you can physically and mentally do during an 8 hour work day.
 Therefore, your answers to the questions at the hearing are very important.
 As is the medical records you submit.
+Your medical records need to support your testimony.

 HYPOTHETICAL QUESTIONS FOR THE VOCATIONAL EXPERT